Data-Mining-Team-Boba/SemesterProject/README.md

 NOTE: Make sure you have MongoDB running locally

 * Run: `python3 parser.py <pgn file> <optional: starting game number>`

+## Attacking and Defending Feature Logic
+NOTE: Make sure you have MongoDB running locally

+* Run: `python3 model.py`
+	* This function was not explicitly used to build a k-means model but the logic is the same
+	* This function also contains a SKLearn function

 ## Building KMeans Model
 NOTE: Make sure pyspark and dependencies are installed